 - Cloth face coverings can help protect others by containing respiratory droplets when the wearer coughs, sneezes, or speaks.

 - Cloth face coverings are not a substitute for existing guidance to maintain 6-feet of physical distance and to practice good hygiene.

 Medical/procedure (N95 or non-N95) masks are made from non-cloth material and are to be disposed of after one use, and may be used by employees doing work to support critical operations.
 These employees must perform a risk assessment and identify medical/procedure masks as part of their required personal protective equipment (PPE).
+Please note that N-95 masks that have valves, while protective to the wearer, are not protective to those around them, and are not recommended.
 A cloth face covering is not considered PPE, but it may protect persons nearby from the wearer’s respiratory droplets.
 These coverings are made from a variety of cloth materials and are reusable.
 Homemade cloth face coverings, especially if well-made and fit snugly, can help prevent the spread of infection to others.